 \subsubsection{Output-Referred Quantization Noise}

-Fig.~\ref{fig:sqnr} illustrates the improvement in the SQNR which can be obtained by increasing the number of exponent bits for the considered distributions.
-The distributions which contain many large values quickly approach the SQNR ceiling because high-magnitude values dominate the global signal power; the transition from $\mathrm{INT}$ to $\mathrm{FP_{E2}}$ offers additional codes for a modest benefit, however, additional exponent bits offer little benefit, as the improved fidelity of small values is not captured by global SQNR.
-Herein lies the danger of using global SQNR to specify analog hardware for small core distributions with rare large outliers: this metric is dominated by even a small fraction of outliers and does not offer insight into the performance on the core distribution.
-This effect is particularly acute in the gaussian + outliers example which mimics the statistics of LLM activations.
-Therefore, it is instructive to also consider the SQNR on the subset of samples which do not contain outliers; this is shown in Fig.~\ref{fig:sqnr}: `Gaussian + Outliers (Core)'.
-At $N_{\mathrm{E},x}=2$ the global SQNR is $\approx 18$, even though the core distribution containing the majority ($\approx 99\%$) of the data produces no signal as it falls below the first quantization step's rounding boundary.
+Fig.~\ref{fig:sqnr} illustrates the improvement in the SQNR achievable by increasing the number of exponent bits for the considered distributions.
+The distributions that contain many large values quickly approach the SQNR ceiling because high-magnitude values dominate the global SQNR; the transition from $\mathrm{INT}$ to $\mathrm{FP_{E2}}$ offers additional codes for a modest benefit.
+However, further increasing exponent bits offers little benefit, as the improved fidelity of small values is not captured by global SQNR.
+In the uniform case, this effect is most pronounced, with half the values falling under the largest exponent; additional exponent bits refine the grid near the midpoint but offer negligible benefit to SQNR.
+Similarly, the max-entropy distribution maximizes SQNR by definition.
+Herein lies the danger of using global SQNR to specify analog hardware for narrow core distributions with rare large outliers: Even a small fraction of outliers dominates this metric and fails to provide insight into the performance on the core distribution.
+This effect is particularly acute in the Gaussian + outliers example, which mimics the statistics of LLM activations.
+Therefore, it is also instructive to consider the SQNR of the subset of samples which do not contain outliers; this is shown in Fig.~\ref{fig:sqnr}: `Gaussian + Outliers (Core)'.
+At $N_{\mathrm{E},x}=2$ the global SQNR is $\approx 18$, even though the core distribution containing the majority ($\approx 99\%$) of the data produces no signal because it falls below the first quantization step's rounding boundary.
 At $N_{\mathrm{E},x}=3$ the core distribution is resolved to within 6 dB of the ceiling, and SQNR plateaus at $N_{\mathrm{E},x}=4$.